MohammadTourani/AI-Driven-Employee-Training-Recommendation-System/README.md

 7. Rule-based recommendation processing
 8. Performance evaluation and visualization

-The KNIME workflow can be found in the project screenshots and workflow files.
+The complete KNIME workflow is available in the `workflow` directory.

 ---